 But at the end of the day, the old, decaying world of Dishonored, the way that it presents magic and implies the sheer immensity of the world that lies beyond human perception, all feels very similar to Bloodborne.
 However, the two titles are fundamentally different as far as the gameplay is concerned.

 The sequel improves upon the foundation set by the original in many ways and is obviously worth playing if you like the first game.

 The Order: 1886

-Next, we have a game that is very similar to Bloodborne at first glance but perhaps not so much when it comes to substance.
+Next, we have a game that is extremely similar to Bloodborne at first glance but perhaps not so much when it comes to substance.
 The Order: 1886 is an action-adventure game that takes place in an alternate history version of London, and it delivers a striking steampunk aesthetic with some remarkably good graphics and environment design.

 That said, the combat is nothing like what you’ve seen in Bloodborne, but the atmosphere and the graphics are quite good, so if you can work with the TPS approach and can catch the game at a discount, you probably won’t regret trying The Order out.